-The OpenStack foundation announced the latest version of OpenStack 2013.2—called Havana—that features native support for Docker containers and other new functionality.
-Now, users can spin up containers instead of VMs and boot environments in seconds when testing workloads.
+The OpenStack foundation announced the latest version of OpenStack 2013.2—called Havana—that features native support for Docker containers and other new features.
+Now, users can spin up containers instead of virtual machine and boot environments in seconds when testing workloads.

 dotCloud, a Platform-as-a-Service provider, changed their company name to Docker, Inc. after the technology they sponsor.
 While still offering a stand-alone PaaS product, Docker, Inc. will now concentrate on developing and monetizing the container technology.

-Clever Cloud announced Support for the Go Language
+8. Clever Cloud Announced Support for the Go Language

 Clever Cloud announced support for the Go language on their PaaS platform.
 Mainly developed by Google, the Go language is a powerful tool for applications that use multicore and networked machines.